 Saint Joseph, I, your unworthy child, greet you.
 You are the faithful protector and intercessor of all who love and venerate you.
 You know that I have special confidence in you and that, after Jesus and Mary, I place all my hope of salvation in you, for you are especially powerful with God and will never abandon your faithful servants.
 Therefore I humbly invoke you and commend myself, with all who are dear to me and all that belong to me, to your intercession.
 I beg of you, by your love for Jesus and Mary, not to abandon me during life and to assist me at the hour of my death.

 Glorious Saint Joseph, spouse of the Immaculate Virgin, obtain for me a pure, humble, charitable mind, and perfect resignation to the divine Will.
 Be my guide, my father, and my model through life that I may merit to die as you did in the arms of Jesus and Mary.

 Loving Saint Joseph, faithful follower of Jesus Christ, I raise my heart to you to implore your powerful intercession in obtaining from the Divine Heart of Jesus all the graces necessary for my spiritual and temporal welfare, particularly the grace of a happy death, and the special grace I now implore:

-That all those who currently work for the Legion may find new ways to support their families.
+Grant that those currently employed or recently laid off by the Legion may find new means to adequately support their families.

 Guardian of the Word Incarnate, I feel confident that your prayers in my behalf will be graciously heard before the throne of God.
 Amen.